By Ms Lizaan Schwartz, Provisional Psychologist at Minds & Hearts

 As a professional working with adolescents on the autism spectrum at the clinic, I have observed an increased number of Self-Injurious behaviours being reported by clients’ parents and teachers.
 Self-Injurious behaviour is when a person physically harms themselves for different reasons.
 Self-Injurious behaviours in children on the autism spectrum can range from head banging on the floor, walls or other surfaces, hair pulling, arm biting, skin picking, or scratching etc.

 Rattaz et al., (2015) suggested that there was no relationship between the lethargy (low energy levels) domain and Self-Injurious behaviours domain for adolescents on the autism spectrum.
-However, in their study they found the following difficulties were linked to Self-Injurious behaviours in adolescents on the autism spectrum:
+In their study, however, they found the following difficulties were linked to Self-Injurious behaviours in adolescents on the autism spectrum:

 • Severity of autism symptoms (Level of ASD diagnosis);